aurels/vat_validator/README.md

-= This project is really old and unmaintained.
+# This project is really old and unmaintained.
 It's kept here for legacy reasons.

 We advice you to use this one instead : https://github.com/yolk/valvat

-== Description
+## Description

-Use this plugin to validate VAT numbers for european countries.
+Use this plugin to validate VAT numbers for European countries.

-== Basic Usage
+## Basic Usage

 To validate a model field as a valid intracom VAT number :